morrownr/USB-WiFi/README.md

 The rtl8811cu chipset will likely see future in-kernel driver support based on the work being done on the rtw88 in-kernel driver.
 That should future proof your investment in adapters based on this chipset.
 This chipset tends to run cool, which is good, and Realtek currently provides updated driver source code on a regular basis.
 Adapters based on this chipset are readily available at low prices but beware of poor quality adapters made by some adapter makers.
 Read the reviews before buying.
 The driver in the above link works very well with this chipset.

+The Good:

+- fast enough for most users
+- runs cool
+- good out-of-kernel driver support
+- likely in-kernel driver support at some point
+- readily available at low prices
+- power saving works well

+The Bad:

+- the really bad quality of some adapters made with this chipset means you need to reseach before buying

 -----

 ##### 3. chipset rtl8812au [2] - AC1200 (excellent in client mode) (outstanding in AP mode)